 ArduinoISPsketch to the Arduino UNO programmer board.

 Find the sketch in Arduino IDE top menu: File > Examples > 11.Arduino ISP > ArduinoISP.
-Once this is done disconnect the programmer board from the PC.

 Connect the two boards as follows: